RobertOstermann/vscode-action-buttons/README.md

 ## Configuration File

-You can create a `statusBar.json` file to add the settings to a different place than the settings.json file.
+You can create a `customCommands.json` file to add the settings to a different place than the settings.json file.
-The settings in `statusBar.json` overrides the `settings.json` properties.
+The settings in `customCommands.json` overrides the `settings.json` properties.
-The commands and dropdowns from `statusBar.json` and `settings.json` are combined.
+The commands and dropdowns from `customCommands.json` and `settings.json` are combined.

 ## Keyboard Shortcuts

 Keyboard Shortcuts can be set up for each of the commands/dropdowns that have been created.

 - Go to File -> Preferences -> Keyboard Shortcuts to manually set keyboard shortcuts.
-- Search for **betterStatusBar**.
+- Search for **customCommands**.
   - If the commands are not available/correct, try refreshing the status bar buttons buttons or reloading the window.
 - There should now be a list of commands with the specified ids (from settings.json).
 - Set the desired keyboard shortcut.